Hot Weather Forecast For Sindh - UrduPoint

 Hot Weather Forecast For Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 6th May, 2023 ) :Pakistan Meteorological Department on Saturday forecast hot and dry weather in most districts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 13th May, 2023 ) :Pakistan Meteorological Department on Saturday predicted hot and dry weather in most parts of the Sindh province during the next 24 hours.

-The minimum and maximum temperatures recorded in Karachi 34-36 degrees Centigrade, Hyderabad 38-40 degrees Centigrade, Sukkur 38-40 degrees Centigrade, Thatta 36-38 degrees Centigrade, Mohenjodaro 39-41 degrees Centigrade, Dadu 38-40 degrees Centigrade, Mitthi 40-42 degrees Centigrade, and in Nawabshah 40-42 degrees Centigrade.
+The minimum and maximum temperatures recorded in Karachi 37-39 degrees Centigrade, Hyderabad 44-46 degrees Centigrade, Sukkur 45-47 degrees Centigrade, Thatta 38-40 degrees Centigrade, Mohenjodaro 45-47 degrees Centigrade, Dadu 47-49 degrees Centigrade, Mitthi 44-46 degrees Centigrade, and in Nawabshah 46-48 degrees Centigrade.

 Mainly, hot and dry weather is likely to prevail in the province.